 Therefore, after Franco’s death in 1975, the transition to democracy went quite smoothly, despite the oil price crisis, the rise of the radical Left and the related murders committed by the Basque terrorist organization ETA.

-On September 15th, 2020 the Spanish Council of Ministers approved the Draft Bill of Democratic Memory that repealed the Law of Historical Memory approved by the leftist government of José Luis Rodríguez Zapatero on October 31st, 2007.
+On September 15th, 2020 the Spanish Council of Ministers approved the Draft Bill of Democratic Memory that repealed the Law of Historical Memory introduced by the leftist government of José Luis Rodríguez Zapatero (born 1960) on October 31st, 2007.

 Even more controversial and one-sided than the previous one, it’s an obvious attempt to silence those who dare to mention any of the above facts with the prospect that they might face criminal charges.